 Our financial strength

-The financial strength rating of B, combined with the level of consumer protection offered on contracts of insurance by the FSCS, means that clients can be confident in the levels of investor protection provided by The Retirement Account.
+The financial strength rating of B+, combined with the level of consumer protection offered on contracts of insurance by the FSCS, means that you can be confident in the levels of protection provided by The Retirement Account.

 Solvency and Financial Condition Report

 You can read our Solvency and Financial Condition Report for the year ended 31st December 2017 here.